glasgowshipyard/principals-playoff/srs.md

 ---

-*This specification provides the complete technical foundation for building Principals Playoff as a robust, privacy-first web application that delivers authentic insights into human decision-making priorities.*
+*This specification provides the complete technical foundation for building Principles Playoff as a robust, privacy-first web application that delivers authentic insights into human decision-making priorities.*